Castle with autumn trees

 A knight’s helmet for a child or a magnificent ceiling painting on a coffee mug?
 The museum shop has a wide range for all ages, often inspired by the castle’s interiors and history.

-A visitor shopping in the castle shop.
+A visitor in the museum shop

 Photo: Ola Myrin, Skokloster Castle/SHM.